Deep Networks and the Multiple Manifold Problem: Discussion

 \paragraph{The importance of being low-dimensional.}

-\Textcite{ghorbani2019linearized} show that kernel ridge regression with any rotationally invariant kernel on $\mathbb{S}^d$ (including that of a deep network) is equivalent to polynomial regression with a degree $p$ polynomial if the number of samples is bounded by $d^{p+1}$.
-The paper assumes that the data is completely unstructured.
-However, if the data lies on a low dimensional manifold, one would expect the sample complexity to depend in a mild way on the ambient dimension, and taking a number of samples that is a large power of the manifold dimension may not be overly prohibitive.
-Indeed, in a subsequent work \cite{Ghorbani2020-ef} the authors establish similar guarantees for a linear data model consisting of uniform samples from a low-dimensional subsphere with additive corruptions in the orthogonal complement, with the role of $d$ in the previous bound replaced by an ``effective dimension'' that captures the dimensionality of the subsphere and the relative scales of the data and the corruption.
-Although our present certificate construction argument only implies dynamics for the restrictive coaxial circles geometry of \Cref{fig:circles}, for which one can obtain guarantees for kernel regression with a shallow NTK by the results of \Textcite{Ghorbani2020-ef}, the general multiple manifold problem formulation allows one to model \textit{nonlinear} structure in the data.
-In this context, we see it as advantageous that our data model also captures the intrinsic difficulty of separating the two data manifolds via the curvature, inter-manifold separation, and global regularity parameters introduced in \Cref{sec:manifold_assumptions}, which are all naturally related to the structure present in the data.
-The guarantees in \Textcite{ghorbani2019linearized,Ghorbani2020-ef} depend on the degree of approximability of the target function by low-degree polynomials, and although this achieves additional generality over our model, which is specialized to binary classification, it seems more challenging to relate this to geometric or other types of nonlinear low-dimensional structure.
+\citet{ghorbani2019linearized} show that kernel ridge regression with any rotationally invariant kernel on $\mathbb{S}^d$ (including that of a deep network) is equivalent to polynomial regression with a degree $p$ polynomial if the number of samples is bounded by $d^{p+1}$ and $d \to \infty$.
+For data lying on a low-dimensional manifold, as we consider here, one would expect less pessimistic rates; indeed, in a subsequent work \citep{Ghorbani2020-ef} the authors establish similar guarantees to \citet{ghorbani2019linearized} for a linear data model with low-dimensional structure in terms of a smaller ``effective dimension''.
+In comparison, although our present certificate construction argument only implies dynamics for the restrictive coaxial circles geometry of \Cref{fig:circles}, for which one can obtain guarantees for kernel regression with a shallow NTK by the results of \citet{Ghorbani2020-ef}, the general multiple manifold problem formulation allows one to model \textit{nonlinear} structure in the data, and measures fitting difficulty through intrinsic parameters like the curvature and separation.
+The guarantees in \citet{ghorbani2019linearized,Ghorbani2020-ef} depend on the degree of approximability of the target function by low-degree polynomials, and although this achieves additional generality over our model, it seems more challenging to relate this to geometric or other types of nonlinear low-dimensional structure.